 7) An eye examination is of value to determine if cataracts are present.

 8) Bone mineral density (BMD) is usually higher than expected for age and gender as evaluated by dual x-ray absorptiometry (DXA).
-Spinal radiographs may be completed with exclusion of vertebral fractures in the presence of significant height loss, back pain, or spinal deformity.
-At this time there is very limited data on the effects of hypoparathyroidism on fracture risk.
+Spinal radiographs may be completed to exclude of vertebral fractures in the presence of significant height loss, back pain, or spinal deformity.
+Currently there are very limited data on the effects of hypoparathyroidism on fracture risk.

 Tables and FiguresTop